JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab2-UsingPowerFxInCustomPages.md

 Note that it would be possible to add the MSN Weather connector directly into the app, and then use this to achieve the same outcome.
 We will use Power Automate in this instance to demonstrate the integration capabilities between different areas of the Power Platform, and so you can familliarize yourself with the approaches to follow when calling a cloud flow from a canvas app.

 1. In the `Lab 2` custom page, navigate to the **Contact Screen** screen in the tree view.
-2. On the right hand-side of the screen, select the **Power Automate** icon
+2. On the left hand-side of the screen, select the **Power Automate** icon

     ![](Images/Lab2-UsingPowerFxInCustomPages/E4_1.png)